Duke Street and West Taylor Run Project

 This project is separate from Duke Street in Motion however the schedules and designs of the projects are being coordinated since they overlap.
 Staff will be working with all design teams to ensure the best possible design and construction schedules.
 For more information on Duke Street in Motion, please visit alexandriava.gov/DukeInMotion.
 Some elements of this project might be constructed with the Duke Street in Motion project, depending on project cost.

-How does this project relate to the traffic mitigation pilot projects on Duke Street?
+How did this project relate to the traffic mitigation pilot projects on Duke Street?

-The traffic mitigation pilots evaluated the impacts of signal timing changes and ramp restrictions and the effect they had on driver behavior and travel patterns, which helps to inform the traffic analysis for this project.
+The traffic mitigation pilots evaluated the impacts of signal timing changes and ramp restrictions and the effect they had on driver behavior and travel patterns, which helped inform the traffic analysis for this project.

 How will access into and out of neighborhoods near the West Taylor Run Parkway intersection change?